alexakimenko/alexakimenko/README.md

-- 👋 Hi, I’m data scientist living in Moscow.
+- 👋 Hi, I’m data scientist.
 - 👀 I’m passionate about programming, data, music and snowboarding.
 - 📫 You can reach me here https://alexakimenko.github.io/about/